SeattleCentral/WEB130/README.md

 * Introduction and review of HTML & CSS
 * Setting up the development environment
 * Intro to Sass/SCSS
-* Chapter 1 of MRWD

 **Week 2**

 * More on Sass/SCSS
 * Working with HTML5 tags
-* Chapter 2 of MRWD

 **Week 3**

 * Responsive design concepts
-* Chapter 3 of MRWD

 **Week 4**

 * Grid Systems
-* Chapter 4 of MRWD

 **Week 5**